A Local’s Guide to Travel in the Algarve, Portugal

 Ponta da Piedade.
 Photo: Jose A., CC BY 2.0, via Wikimedia Commons

-A few kilometers away, there’s Ponta da Piedade, a towering limestone cliff formation like no other.
-From the top, you'll see Portimão and Carvoeiro coastline to the east and Sagres to the west.
+A few kilometers away from Lagos is Ponta da Piedade, a towering limestone cliff formation that is like no other.
+From the top, you have views over the Portimão and Carvoeiro coastline as well as Sagres.

 Although you can visit its sea pillars and natural arches, the best way to enjoy this dramatic coastline is on a kayak tour.